Christian Counseling: Objectives for Pastoral, Lay, and Peer Counselors

 RE: the counselor's involvement

 The objective of the counselor ought to be to work himself out of a job.
 The counselor should work with people in such a way as to encourage personal discovery of the truth about their situation and personal responsibility in planning a solution to their problem.
-In so doing, the counselor is a teacher, training people to develop healthy life management skills in any of the following areas:

 RE: the counselee's need for help